William Scott (The Sleeping Sentinel)

 William Scott (April 6, 1839 – April 17, 1862) was a Union Army soldier during the American Civil War.
-He was the "Sleeping Sentinel" who was pardoned by Abraham Lincoln and memorialized by a poem and then a 1914 silent film.
+He was "the Sleeping Sentinel" who, after being sentenced to be executed, was pardoned by Abraham Lincoln.
+Scott was later killed in action.
+He was memorialized by a poem and later a 1914 silent film.

 Biography

-Scott was born in Groton, Vermont on April 6, 1839, the son of Thomas Scott and Mary "Polly" (Wormwood) Scott.
+Scott was born in Groton, Vermont, on April 6, 1839, the son of Thomas Scott and Mary (Wormwood) Scott.
 He attended the local schools of the West Groton neighborhood, and worked on his family farm.

 He joined Company K, 3rd Vermont Infantry, a company of militia from nearby St. Johnsbury.

 When his regiment was activated for three years of federal service, Scott's company initially performed sentry duty in and around Washington, D.C.
 While on guard duty near the Chain Bridge on August 31, 1861, Scott was found asleep at his post.
 He was subsequently court-martialed, and sentenced to be executed.
-In Scott's defense, he had volunteered to take the place of a comrade the night before and was himself exhausted.
+In Scott's defense, he had volunteered to take the place of a sick comrade the night before and was himself exhausted.
 These facts were known to the court at the time and figured prominently in newspaper reports, appeals by his superiors for clemency, and his subsequent reprieve.
 On September 9, Scott was scheduled to be executed.
 During the proceedings, after the death sentence had been read, a pardon was read, sparing his life.

 Scott served faithfully with his regiment until the Battle at Lee's Mills where he was mortally wounded charging the "rifle pits".
 He was eventually interred at Yorktown National Cemetery in Yorktown, Virginia.
 Newspapers of the team reported the death of the "famous" sleeping Sentinel and reported that he fell and was initially buried on the same spot as a Revolutionary War soldier as evidenced by buttons and a belt buckle turned up as the grave was dug.